-The vast majority of smoothie recipes call for bananas because they provide the perfect creaminess, texture and natural sweetener.
+The vast majority of green smoothie recipes call for bananas because they provide the perfect creaminess, texture and natural sweetener.
 But what if you don’t like banana?
 Whether it’s the flavor, the high glycemic index or if you’re cutting hybrid fruit out of your diet, here are some tips for making vegan green smoothies without banana.

 Choose A Different Base Fruit